knative/docs/docs/serving/services/configure-requests-limits-services.md

 ## Configure Queue Proxy resources

 In order to set the Queue Proxy resource requests and limits you can either set them globally in the [deployment config map](../configuration/deployment.md) or you can set them at the service level using the corresponding annotations targeting cpu, memory and ephemeral-storage resource types.
-The previous example becomes:
+The above example becomes:

 ```yaml
 apiVersion: serving.knative.dev/v1